zorua98741/PS3-Rich-Presence-for-Discord/README.md

 There is no way of fixing this issue as far as i can tell.

 Q: Can i programatically send art assets to Discord?
-A: no, Discord does not currently offer the option to do this, the only option currently is to upload the art asset to the Discord developer application and use naming conventions to call a specific art asset depending on what game is open
+~~A: no, Discord does not currently offer the option to do this, the only option currently is to upload the art asset to the Discord developer application and use naming conventions to call a specific art asset depending on what game is open~~
+A: maybe!
+I am currently working on a way to do this

 Q: I want Discord to show me playing the game's name, not playing "PS3", can i do this?
 A: yes, however to do so each game will require its own Discord developer application, and this specific script is not made to support such a manual task.